 All discussion lists provide some basic instruction about how to join, but the process (whether automatic or approval-based) goes something like this: Interested parties send an email to the list owner/administrator requesting to be added to the subscriber base.
 Web-based groups often have a button to click or a form to complete.
 The group administrator then adds you to the group and sends you a confirmation mailing with information about how to post (send) messages to the list, as well as information about unsubscribing.
 At the time you subscribe, you often also receive the group's statement of purpose or philosophy, along with posting guidelines and suggestions.
 Be sure to keep this information.

 Where Can I Find Discussion Groups?

 Numerous organizations manage/host multiple discussion groups or simply categorize and list online discussion groups.
-You can find these organizations in our Places to Network on the Web.
+Do a Google search for discussion groups and you'll find plenty of results.

 Why Network on Discussion Groups?